KaiserinDerWelt/labubustyleaboutme/README.md

 ## All about that...

-The code is a Frankestain of a template I used to speed up this development and my imagination, I would like to thank Labubus for the inspiration.
+I would like to thank Labubus for the inspiration.